veganhacktivists/animalsupportbot/README.md

 python argmatcher.py
 ```

-This populates `./preload_dicts/` with pickles of the precalculated embeddings for each sentence in the examples and responses.
+This populates `./preload_dicts/` with embeddings for each example for each myth.
+This saves us having to calculate them every time we want to restart the bot.

 ## (Step 2) Run reddit bot